 1.)
-Visit www.chipublib.org and click on Archival Collections located under the “LEARN” subheading.
-This list of collections includes ALL CPL collections – If your topic or a collection that links to your topic is at the Harsh Collection, it will be stated in the first two lines.
+Visit www.chipublib.org and click on Archival Collections located under the “BROWSE” tab.
+This page includes ALL CPL collections – If your topic or a collection that links to your topic is at the Harsh Collection, it will be stated in the first two lines.
 Additional finding aids for the Harsh Collection are at UNCAP.

 2.)
 Be sure you have enough secondary research to be knowledgeable and able to speak on your topic.
 If you request primary materials from an archive without doing the background research to understand the basics of your topic, don’t bother going!
 Having solid knowledge about your topic is crucial before tackling primary research.

 3.)
 Check the hours of the library and of the archive.
 Nothing is more frustrating than planning a trip to the library only to find that it is closed.
 Use www.chipublib.org for this, as well!